 Texas Ethylene Production Opens

-Midland, Mich. - September 21, 2017 - On September 21, 2017, DowDuPont™ Materials Science, the business division of DowDuPont to be named Dow, announced the start-up of its new integrated world-scale ethylene production facility and its new ELITE™ enhanced polyethylene production facility, both in Freeport, Texas.
+Midland, Mich. - 21-Sep-17 - On September 21, 2017, DowDuPont™ Materials Science, the business division of DowDuPont to be named Dow, announced the start-up of its new integrated world-scale ethylene production facility and its new ELITE™ enhanced polyethylene production facility, both in Freeport, Texas.
 These two key milestones enable Dow to capture benefits from increasing supplies of U.S. shale gas to deliver differentiated downstream solutions in its core market verticals.

 Both units will continue to ramp up through the third quarter and are expected to reach full rates in the fourth quarter of 2017.